 How to unlock Phone in Password mode when TalkBack is enabled:

-When the Talkback mode is enabled, it becomes difficult to unlock a Phone.
+- When the Talkback mode is enabled, it becomes difficult to unlock a Phone.
 And it becomes more difficult when the phone is password protected.
-If you are suffering from such problem then follow the instructions as follows:
+If you are suffering from such a problem then follow the instructions as follows:

-So long press the password field and then double tap it.
+- So long-press the password field and then double-tap it.
 This will show you the keyboard.
-Next long press the alphabets, numbers or characters of your set password and when you have typed your password completely, long press or double tap the ‘Done’ button on the keyboard.
+Next long-press the alphabets, numbers, or characters of your set password, and when you have typed your password completely, long-press or double-tap the ‘Done’ button on the keyboard.